costajob/app-servers/README.md

 ##### Considerations
 I know Java is pretty fast nowaday: many optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
-Said that its performance is not only disappointing compared to GO (regarding latency in particular), Node.js and Elixir, but just a tad better than Roda as well.
+Said that its performance are worst than GO, Node.js and Elixir and just a tad better than Roda as well (but far more consistent as well).

 ## Conclusions
 If i have to pick my personal winners here's the rank: